Ohio Dog Bite Lawyer: Owners Responsible for Attacks & Dog Bite Injury

 Most homeowner’s insurance compensates victims for dog bites.
 This is not uncommon.
 In fact, according to the Insurance Information Institute (III), dog bites account for more than a third of all American homeowner’s claims.

 The average dog bite claim in 2014 was for more than $32,000.
 The size of settlements, judgments and jury awards given to victims has risen significantly in recent years.
+Contact an Ohio dog bite lawyer for more information.
 In 2014, claims in Ohio alone totaled more than $22 million.
 If attack victims choose to sue negligent dog owners, the settlement sums can be significantly more than what insurance generally pays out.
 Listed below are a few recent examples of dog bite settlements:

 • In March, 2016, a Texas jury awarded almost $700,000 in damages to a woman bitten badly by a neighbor’s dog.